 - 6 There are 8 absolute exemptions listed in the Act at the time of writing.
 Even where an absolute exemption applies it does not mean that the Trust can't disclose in all cases; it means that disclosure is not required by the Act.
 A decision could be taken to ignore the exemption and release the information taking into account all the facts of the case.
-There is still a legal obligation to provide reasonable advice and assistance to the enquirer. - 7 The absolute exemptions in the Act include: information accessible to the enquirer by other means; information dealing with security matters; court records; parliamentary privilege; prejudice to the effective conduct of public affairs; personal information; information provided in confidence; prohibitions and disclosures
+There is still a legal obligation to provide reasonable advice and assistance to the enquirer. - The absolute exemptions in the Act include: information accessible to the enquirer by other means; information dealing with security matters; court records; parliamentary privilege; prejudice to the effective conduct of public affairs in relation to the House of Commons or the House of Lords; certain communications with the Queen, personal information about the requestor, and personal information about a third party that would breach DP Law if released; information provided to the Trust in confidence; disclosures that are legally prohibited (for example, under the Official Secrets Act)

-For more information about Absolute Exemptions, please refer to the Act.
+For more information about Absolute Exemptions, please refer to the FOIA.